astreus-ai/astreus-website/README.md

 # Astreus Landing Page

-This is the official landing page for the Astreus TypeScript AI Agent Framework.
+This is the official landing page for the Astreus AI Agent Framework.

 ## About Astreus

-Astreus is a TypeScript AI Agent Framework designed to help you easily build, deploy, and manage intelligent conversational agents powered by large language models (LLMs).
+Astreus is an AI Agent Framework designed to help you easily build, deploy, and manage intelligent conversational agents powered by large language models (LLMs).

 Key features:
 - Unified Agent API